sbb-design-systems/lyne-components/docs/CODING_STANDARDS.md

 #### Language of stories

-Stories with its example texts should be written in English to be neutral and also understandable for all developers and consumers.
+Stories with example texts should be written in English to be neutral and also understandable for all developers and consumers.

 [ts-mixins]: https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-2.html#support-for-mix-in-classes